zi-codes/CV/README.md

 - consistent 5* feedback from my tutoring clients

 In my coding projects:
-- thorough attention to detail in every exercise
+- completed all user stories for every weekly and weekend challenge, including the bonus ones
+- high standards for layout and user experience as well as structure/logic, cleanness of code and accounting for edge cases
+- always going above and beyond the original specification:
+  - week 2: was asked to make a Roman Numeral Converter up to the number 10, I made it up to the number 1,000,000
+  - week 3: was asked to make a Rock-Paper-Scissors game for up to 5 weapons, I made it compatible with infinite * weapons
+  - week 5: when asked to make a 1 player bowling scorecard, I made an infinite ** player bowling scorecard that was also responsive to different screen sizes

+  * until the server crashes
+  ** until your browser crashes

-#### Assimilator
+#### Fast learner 🧽

 I absorb new material quickly and keenly, particularly when it comes to languages.
 This applies to the world of code:
-- I taught myself Ruby and independently reached 5-kyu on Codewars, before beginning the bootcamp.
+- I taught myself Ruby and independently reached 5-kyu on Codewars in a matter of weeks, before even beginning the bootcamp.
-- Whilst on the precourse I have additionally learned Bootstrap and React, combining all my knowledge to make a web app.
+- Learned how to use all of the following languages, frameworks and tools within the 12 week span of the course: Javascript, SQL, HTML, CSS, jQuery, Rails, Git, RSpec, Jasmine, Sinatra

 It also applies to some much older languages:
 - I was one of the very few people who read Classics at Oxford without prior knowledge of Latin, but I was able to master it in my first year at university and achieved the 15th highest score in the whole cohort in my moderation examinations.
-- I completed a Bloomsbury Summer School course on Egyptian Hieroglyphs the same year too, entirely voluntarily and paid out of my own pocket.
+- I completed a Bloomsbury Summer School course on Egyptian Hieroglyphs the same year too, just because I felt like it

-#### Communicator & collaborator
+#### Communicator & collaborator 👥

 My team members and managers often comment on my ability to work effectively as part of a team, and particularly on bringing energy and positivity onto the project.

-This is evidenced in the classroom:
+On the course:
+- After just 6 weeks of learning to code our team successfully managed to teach ourselves how to use the ruby framework Rails, despite having no prior experience.
+We decided to take on the challenge, and with a growth mindset and lots of teamwork we conquered it together and created our own online BnB booker.

+As a teacher:
 - Many observers and members of senior leadership have commented on the atmosphere of enthusiasm and mutual respect I have fostered, as well as my ability to relay some quite difficult concepts to rather young children.
 - For the past 5 years I have had a 100% track record of getting tutees through their entrance examinations, and they have thanked me for my clear and concise explanations and my patient approach.